Five years on: How Germany's refugee policy has fared | DW | 25.08.2020

 How well have those new arrivals been integrated in Germany?
 Migrants are still much less likely to have a job than the average German.
 Only around half the people who have come to Germany since 2013 have paid employment, according to a 2020 study by the Institute for Employment Research (IAB).
 The generally upward trend is also now being canceled out by the coronavirus pandemic as many of those who fled their home countries for Germany are being laid off, the study found.

 The difficulties on the job market also have an effect on criminality.
-Immigrants are disproportionately involved in violent crime including murder, manslaughter, assault and rape.
+According to the annual report on crime in the context of immigration issued by the Federal Criminal Police Office, immigrants are disproportionately involved in violent crime including murder, manslaughter, assault and rape.
 But this is partly because many of the immigrants are young men who tend to be more frequently guilty of such offenses.

 Bavarian State Premier Horst Seehofer remained critical of Merkel's position, but stayed in government, and was eventually elevated to Federal Interior Minister